bjellesma/Notes/books/meditations.md

 * virtue is demonstrated by action, not passion
 * if another man sins or wrongs, why should it bother me?
 * true philosophy is simplicity and modesty

+## Book 10

+* if someone offends you, show them the error
+* all things of this world come into necessity at some point
+* there should always be time for contemplation
+* to follow reason is slow yet quick
+* what use is there to have suspicion and harbor mistrust?
+There is a line between proceeding with discretion and being paranoid

+## Book 11

+* Charity is worthwhile if it benefits you